taekim4788/MegaTest/README.md

 * Running Test

 # Installation
-Download the file and locate in on local folder
+* Download the file and locate in on local folder
+* Download Maven into project directory https://maven.apache.org/download.cgi

 # Running Test
 Go to your project directory from terminal and hit following commands